umaraziz0/Student-Platform-SPA/README.md

 # :mortar_board: Student Platform using Laravel 6 and Vue 2

-A simple student platform / management single page application using Laravel and Vue.
+A simple student planner / management single page application using Laravel and Vue.
 Part of my undergraduate degree final year project.

 ## :star: Features